 - You also need to update the email addresses to ensure billing communications and customer communications are handled correctly.

-- Enter the email address in the Customer email address box that you want your customers to associate with your business.
+- If you do not want to use the Company email address for your customers to contact you, then enter the email address in the Customer-facing email box that you want your customers to associate with your business.

 - Select Save.

 It’s important that QuickBooks Online is set up with the correct CRA Business Number and filing frequency before you and/or your client start using it.
 You can skip these steps if your business isn’t registered for Sales Tax.

 - From the Edit GST/HST drop-down, click Edit GST/HST Settings.